Skip to main content

 3. Secure your data management

 How you manage sensitive data is crucial to your information security.
-Consider documenting your data management processes and pay attention to how data is collected, stored, processed, and deleted; who can access it; and so on.
+Document your data management processes, paying attention to how data is collected, stored, processed, and deleted, as well as who can access it and any other relevant information.

 It’s also critical to define your organization’s data protection measures.
 Gartner offers four key data security methods you can use to protect your information from exfiltration: